Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Classical and Quantum Canonical Transformations

-In the functional integral \eqref{PSPI}, we are performing a sum over arbitrary periodic paths in phase $(p, q)$ space.
-Now that we transformed the phase space into the coordinates $(\Tilde{E}, \tau)$, we can alternatively talk about periodic paths in the $(\Tilde{E}, \tau)$ space, and perform a path integral therein.
-This is possible for arbitrary periodic paths and we treat $q$ as its {\it parameterizations}.
+In the functional integral \eqref{resolvent}, we are performing a sum over arbitrary periodic paths in phase $(p, q)$ space.
+Now that we have transformed the phase space into the coordinates $(\Tilde{E}, \tau)$, we can alternatively talk about periodic paths in the $(\Tilde{E}, \tau)$ space, and perform a path integral therein.
+Because of the quantum canonical transformation, the paths are now restricted to live in the moduli space of the curve $\e_E$.
 We are now in a position to take the path integral for $G(E)$,